 The PROCESS hierarchy has been divided into four categories: RELATIONAL, MATERIAL, MENTAL, and VERBAL PROCESSES.
-Such a categorisation follows Halliday's work in [7].
+Such a categorisation follows Halliday's work in [Halliday'85].
 RELATIONAL PROCESSES are the group of processes that relate their participants rather than describing actions of some participants on others.
 They are of two subtypes: ONE PLACE and TWO PLACE RELATIONS.
 Each of these has its own sub-hierarchy.
 The MATERIAL PROCESSES sub-hierarchy contains the intentional and happening actions.
 It is divided into classes depending upon whether or not the actions can have an actee.
 These classes are NONDIRECTED and DIRECTED ACTIONS.
 The VERBAL PROCESSES sub-hierarchy represents communication actions.
 It has also two subtypes: ADDRESSEE and NONADDRESSEE ORIENTED.
-MENTAL PROCESSES sub-hierarchy is divided into two categories: MENTAL INACTIVES and MENTAL ACTIVES.
+MENTAL PROCESSES are actions of emotion, cognition, feeling, or decision.
+The MENTAL PROCESSES sub-hierarchy is divided into two categories: MENTAL INACTIVES and MENTAL ACTIVES.
 The actor in the latter type is restricted to be conscious-being.